Allegheny Health Network: AHN Saint Vincent Hospital

+AHN Sewickley Hospital

+AHN Sewickley, formerly Heritage Valley Sewickley, joined AHN in 2026 through AHN's affiliation with Heritage Valley Health System.
+The former Sewickley Valley Hospital was chartered in 1902 and opened in 1907 with just 14 beds, but it quickly expanded.
+By the late 1920s, the original structure "was being remodeled as a dormitory and school of nursing, and a new main hospital building was being added" at the same location, according to the Pittsburgh Post-Gazette.

+Over the years, Sewickley Valley added new buildings and units, including an expanded emergency department and new obstetrical unit, which closed in 2023.
+In 1977, it completed a new ambulatory services building, and about a decade later it began work on a significant expansion that included a new surgical suites, waiting area and recovery area; a new parking garage; and an expanded south wing.

+As of 2024, AHN Sewickley was a 210-bed hospital that reported 4,100 annual admissions.

-Westfield Memorial Hospital
+AHN Westfield Memorial Hospital

 Founded in 1942, Westfield Memorial Hospital is an affiliate of Saint Vincent Hospital, which is 30 miles to the southwest.
 It is the only AHN hospital outside of the state of Pennsylvania.

 Westfield is a four-bed acute care hospital that serves several communities in New York's largely rural Chautauqua County.
 In 2018, Westfield Memorial unveiled its new five-bed emergency department; the updated facility includes “four new treatment rooms and one large trauma room, along with a newly painted ambulance vestibule.”

 In 2016, Westfield was reaccredited as an acute-care hospital by the New York Commission on Health Care Facilities in the 21st Century, the culmination of a multi-year evaluation process that reviewed the services, capacities and capabilities of all of New York's hospitals.
 As a result of that evaluation process, Westfield was given a five-year “limited life” operating certificate in 2011.
 At the time, Westfield had been a 32-bed facility, and the state recommended turning Westfield into a standalone “diagnostic center” without emergency services.
 The Westfield community rallied around the hospital and “convinced the state of New York that this may not be the right thing to do,” according to The Observer of Dunkirk, NY.
 In response to the public lobbying, Westfield remained a full-service acute-care hospital, but was required to “find ways to make improvements and provide their services more effectively to the community.”

 Westfield became an affiliate of the St. Vincent Medical Center on Jan.
 1, 1999.
 As part of Saint Vincent, WMH became a part of AHN in 2013.
 The emergency department treats about 7,500 annually.
 Westfield has about 75 full-time and part-time employees.